 - splenic parenchyma should be assessed in portal venous phase as the inhomogeneous splenic enhancement (zebra or psychedelic spleen) seen on arterial phase can mimic splenic laceration/contusion; arterial phase scanning can be useful in detecting vascular injuries such as pseudoaneurysm and AV fistula 3-5

-- lacerations appears as linear or branching hypodensities 3
+- lacerations appear as linear or branching hypodensities (geographic pattern) 3

 - subcapsular haematomas can be seen as low-density fluid adjacent to the spleen that distorts the splenic architecture 2